grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Integrations/05 Cloud APM/01 DataDog.md

 <Blockquote mod="warning">

 As of Jan.
 2021, all keys on the configuration parameters object are in camel case.
 So, please update your test run script(s).
+Also, the `datadogeu` provider is now set using `region` key.

 </Blockquote>